 Prize or gift card smishing is an attempt to trick users into sharing personal information through the use of phishing text messages that appear to be legitimate prize or gift card giveaways.
 Many times, these incidents go unreported because no financial loss occurs directly as a result of the scam.
 However, users need to know how to identify and handle such scams so they are not tricked in the future.

-Refrain from clicking on links: Never click on links sent by text messages or emails, especially if they ask for your personal information.
-Hackers can send you any message they want and make it look like a trusted source.
+Think before clicking on links: Never click on links sent by text messages or emails, especially if they ask for your personal information.
+Scammers can send you any message they want and make it look like it has come from a trusted source.
 Always remember that the only way to prevent smishing is to think before you click.

 Don't download suspicious apps on your phone: Never download an application that seems suspicious or doesn't immediately tell you what it's for.
 If there are any words in the title that are misspelled, unclear or have unclear meaning, don't download them.
 Those are red flags for malicious apps.